 The Importance of Kegel Exercises for Menopausal Women

 One in three women will experience some form of UI in her lifetime.
-Perhaps because UI is so common a frequent misconception persists—that incontinence is an inevitable part of aging.
+Perhaps because it’s so common a frequent misconception persists: that incontinence is an inevitable part of aging.
 Not so.

 - Thinning of the urethra

 There are several types of UI, including stress incontinence, the most common form of UI, which causes you to leak urine when laughing, coughing, or sneezing.
 Other types of UI include urge incontinence, the sudden need to empty your bladder, and overflow incontinence, which happens when the bladder doesn’t empty properly.